Jenny Roe

 Biography

-Jenny Roe is Professor and Director of the Center for Design & Health in the School of Architecture, University of Virginia.
+Jenny Roe is Mary Irene DeShong Emerita Professor in Design & Health and former Director of the Center for Design & Health in the School of Architecture, University of Virginia.
 An environmental psychologist and former head of Landscape Architecture for an international architectural practice, she writes, lectures, and consults for a wide range of academic and public audiences on human health-centered design for the built environment.
 Her book on this subject, Restorative Cities: Urban Design for Mental Health and Wellbeing (Roe and McCay, 2021) explores a new way of designing cities that puts mental health at the forefront.
 Her forthcoming book continues this theme by exploring the ‘Infrastructure of Happiness’ (Mahmoudi, Roe & Seaman, Routledge, 2022)

 Roe has won numerous awards and research grants exploring a rich variety of architectural and landscape contexts and their psychological impact on people.
 Her scholarly outputs include over fifty-five peer review publications including for the World Health Organization and the Lancet, the world’s leading medical journal.
 She acts as expert advisor to the UK’s Design Council and advises various community organizations and foundations on strategies for promoting and implementing health-centered design.
 She serves as a mentor and coach to the Robert Wood Johnson Foundation Health Policy Scholars Program.